Best Life Insurance for Married Couples (2026)

 Life Insurance for Married Couples: Buying Guide

-Life insurance pays out if one spouse dies, giving the other the financial support to keep going.
+Life insurance pays a tax-free lump sum when one spouse dies, giving the surviving partner the financial support to maintain their household without liquidating savings or taking on new debt.
 Couples use it to replace income, cover mortgages, pay other debts and support children's expenses.
 Some also use it to cover final costs, fund college savings or protect retirement plans that depend on two incomes.

 Best Life Insurance Options for Couples